Imaging

 Terms of use and fee list

 The terms of use define the rules for the services offered by the CoreNAT research infrastructure platform.
-Attached is a fee list for the use of large-scale equipment or profile-forming equipment for the relevant CoreNAT research service or CoreNAT cooperation area.
+Attached is a fee list for the use of large-scale equipment or profile-forming equipment or cooperation opportunities for the relevant CoreNAT research service or CoreNAT cooperation area.
 The price list applies to internal LUH facilities.

 Separate contracts are concluded with external scientific or commercially orientated institutions, which regulate the details of the use of equipment and its costs.